ecclessim/stocky/README.md

 # stocky
-Windows application using python Tkinter to get stock quotes from IEX API (and earnings dates from earningswhispers)
+Windows application using python Tkinter to get stock quotes from IEX API (and earnings dates from earningswhispers) Created this because it a lot faster than using websites if I just want to know the stock price of some company.
+(And earnings date)

 If you want to try out the application I think you'll need to install BeautifulSoup.
 Other libraries should be available along with Python I think.
 :^)